James Tiptree Jr.: Science fiction career: 1967–1987

 In 1976, "Tiptree" mentioned in a letter that "his" mother, also a writer, had died in Chicago—details that led inquiring fans to find the obituary, with its reference to Alice Sheldon; soon all was revealed.
 Once the initial shock was over, Sheldon wrote to Le Guin, one of her closest friends, confessing her identity.
 She wrote, "I never wrote you anything but the exact truth, there was no calculation or intent to deceive, other than the signature which over 8 years became just another nickname; everything else is just plain me.
-The thing is, I am a 61-year-old woman named Alice Sheldon — nickname Alli – solitary by nature but married for 37 years to a very nice man considerably older [Huntington was 12 years her senior], who doesn't read my stuff but is glad I like writing".
+The thing is, I am a 61-year-old woman named Alice Sheldon—nickname Alli—solitary by nature but married for 37 years to a very nice man considerably older [Huntington was 12 years her senior], who doesn't read my stuff but is glad I like writing".

 After Sheldon's identity was revealed, several prominent science fiction writers suffered some embarrassment.
 Robert Silverberg, who had argued that Tiptree could not be a woman from the evidence of her stories, added a postscript to his introduction to the second edition of Tiptree's Warm Worlds and Otherwise, published in 1979.
 Harlan Ellison had introduced Tiptree's story in the anthology Again, Dangerous Visions with the opinion that "[Kate] Wilhelm is the woman to beat this year, but Tiptree is the man".

 Only then did she complete her first full-length novel, Up the Walls of the World, which was a Doubleday Science Fiction Book Club selection.
 Before that she had worked on and built a reputation only in the field of short stories.

+After the revelation of her real identity, Sheldon continued to use the Tiptree name on her fiction for the rest of her life, with the exception of one further short story credited to "Raccoona Sheldon".

 Themes

-A constant theme in Sheldon's work is gender; she was influenced by the rise of Second-wave feminism.
+A constant theme in Sheldon's work is gender; she was influenced by the rise of second-wave feminism.
 A strong example is "The Women Men Don't See" (1973), where Sheldon, as in most of her stories, devises a convincing male point of view.
 We see the two women in the story (Ruth Parsons and her daughter) through the eyes of Don Fenton, who assesses them critically as possible sexual partners and is also concerned to protect them.
 He is confused when Ruth shows courage and common sense, failing to "fulfill stereotypical female roles," according to Anne Cranny-Francis.
 Ruth tries to explain the alienation of women in general and herself in particular, but to Fenton it seems nonsense.
 The Parsons' decision to leave Earth on an alien spaceship jars him into, if not understanding, at least remembering Ruth's words.
 The title of the short story itself reflects the idea that women are invisible during Sheldon's time.
 As Cranny-Francis states, "'The Women Men Don't See' is an outstanding example … of the subversive use of genre fiction to produce an unconventional discursive position, the feminist subject."